 Catalina Echeverri has illustrated the other books in this series (and more books here).
 I enjoyed the illustrations very much.
 They are great!
 When Peter is described as having always been someone who said the wrong thing, we are given three pictures of him comparing a pregnant woman to a whale (when he was a child), saying something messy to a friend (as a teen), and gloating over a major catch of fish to other fishing buddies (as an adult).
 The characters are not bland and flat.
 They show life, surprise, sadness, fear, and joy.
 And once Jesus tells Peter than a rooster will crow, that rooster appears in the following scenes of Peter’s denial as a reminder to the kids that the rooster is right… around… the corner.
 Jesus’ words will come true.

 Even though Micah doesn’t understand what’s going on, he enjoys flipping through the pages and looking at the pictures.
 And I like them too.
 One of the first things I noticed was that Jesus isn’t white.
 He looks like a man from the Middle East… and not a white European.

 The book ends with three paragraphs on Peter and Jesus’s story, with Bible references included.
-I really enjoyed this book, and will be reading this to Micah for years to come.
-Hopefully this will help him to remember that “if you trust in Jesus, he will forgive you too—again, and again, and again.”
+I really enjoyed this book, and will be reading this to Micah hoping this will help him remember that “if you trust in Jesus, he will forgive you too—again, and again, and again.”

 - Series: Tales That Tell the Truth